 New apartment, new picture, still no suitable place: The reasons for not hanging up a picture are many and diverse.
 Also, the fear of unattractive holes when drilling often prevents us from doing so.
 This does not have to be the case: with these four options, your pictures hold rock solid, completely without drilling.

-Starting the drilling machine and drilling a hole in a nice white wall takes a lot of overcoming – if you have a drill at all.
+Getting your drill and hanging your pictures on your freshly painted walls requires some skill.
 With old building walls, screws hold mostly only with difficulty and a drill hole cannot be corrected as simply as this is with the nails.
 In the case of pictures, it is also difficult to place the boreholes exactly in such a way that the picture hangs straight and at the desired position.
 No wonder, hobbyists only sweat at the thought of drilling.

 But your new favorite picture doesn’t just have to stay on the ground.
 In this article, we show you the four best alternatives to hanging up pictures without drilling.

 The right preparation to attach pictures

 But before you even start to hang up a new image, there are a few things to consider.
 First clean the wall briefly with a moistened cloth to remove dust and existing residue.
 And remember to adjust the number of brackets according to the weight of the picture.
 For sizes as small as 30 x 40 cm, it is advisable to use two holders rather than just one.
 This will ensure that even heavier images are attached correctly.
 With two brackets, an object hangs straight.
 But which type of fixation is suitable for your pictures?